 Consider your current investments such as ISAs, cash deposits, and shares, and whether they could better serve you in a pension fund.
 However, remember to keep some easily accessible savings for unexpected events (refer to tip five).
 You could also review your existing pension arrangements with a view to consolidating them into one place.
 Once you have developed a budget for regular pension fund savings, stick to it, but make sure to regularly review your plan to take into account changing circumstances, markets, and regulations.
 One of the many benefits of a Financial Adviser is that they will review all of this with you, to make sure you stay on track.

-4. Outline Your Retirement Income Needs
+4. Establish Your Retirement Income Requirements

 The articles are for information only and should not be construed as advice or a recommendation.
 The investment strategies mentioned are examples only and may not be suitable for your particular: circumstances, tax position or objectives.
 Please seek independent financial advice before taking any action.